 In the late 80s, Cam Harvey demonstrated that the shape of the yield curve foreshadows economic downturns.
 So when the spread between a long-term US Treasury yield (5 year or 10 year) and a short-term US Treasury yield (3 months) is negative (or inverted), this is a bad sign for the economy.
-For stocks too, since we all know that most bear markets occured during recessions.
+For stocks too, since we all know that most bear markets occurred during recessions.
 According to research studies, the yield curve inversion signal has worked pretty well in the last decades: It predicted essentially every US recession since 1950.
 There have been only two false positives: an inversion in late 1966 and a very flat curve in late 1998.

 Yield Curve Inversion in March 2019 – Recession 2020 ahead?

 In March 2019, for the first time since summer 2007, the yield curve has become inverted.
 If you take a look at the past, the yield curve has a lead time of 12 to 18 months before a recession.
 So, is the next recession on the way?
 Unsurprisingly, this question has became a hot topic in the media and finance worlds over the last few months.
 Take a look at the Google search volume here:

 One of Harvey’s key points is that the inversion needs to last for a quarter; short-term dips which last only a few days do not count.
 The following Equilla code is an useful indicator which highlights yield curve inversions on any given chart, for example the S&P 500.